TEAMMATES/teammates/docs/process.md

    * All new public APIs (methods, classes) are **documented with header comments**.
    * **Documentations are updated** when necessary, particularly when there are changes or additions to software design as well as user-facing features.

-1. Push your branch to your fork, or to the committer repo if you have push access.
+1. Push your branch to your fork, or to the committer repo only if necessary.
    ```sh
    git push {remote-name} 3942-remove-unnecessary-println
    ```